Using True Vote Model Sensitivity Analysis to Prove that Kerry won the 2004 Election

 Let’s use the 2000 unadjusted state exit poll aggregate (Gore had 50.8% and won by 6 million) as a basis for calculating the 2004 True Vote.
 Kerry’s True Vote is 54.3%.
 He wins the base case scenario by 12.8 million votes with a 100% win probability.

 The base case assumes an equal 98% turnout of living Bush and Gore voters.
 Let’s assume that only 90% of Gore voters and 98% of Bush voters return.
 Kerry is still the winner by 10 million with a 53.2% share.
 He also wins the worst case scenario by 3.8 million with 50.8%.

 Exit poll naysayers insist that Kerry’s early vote shares were inflated and that the Final shares listed on CNN should be used: Kerry’s 57% share of new voters is reduced to 54% and his 10% share of returning Bush voters cut to 9%.
 We’ll do better than that.

 View the True Vote Model sensitivity analysis tables.
 In the worst case scenario, Kerry has just 53% of new voters and 8% of Bush voters.
 Kerry is still the winner by 5.9 million votes with a 51.6% share and a 94% win probability.

 This refutes the media myth that Bush won.
 Let us count the ways:

-1. We have shown that the adjustments made to the National Exit Poll in order to force a match to the recorded vote were impossible (it required that 110% of living Bush 2000 voters return in 2004).
+1. Adjustments made to the National Exit Poll in order to match the recorded vote were impossible (required that 110% of living Bush 2000 voters return in 2004).

 2. Kerry is a 52.2% winner assuming 98% of living Bush and Gore 2000 voters turned out in proportion to the 2000 recorded vote.